deleteaz/Matlab_ModernPhysics/README.md

-# Matlab_ModernPhysics
-To simulate the ModernPhysics and find out what makes inaccuracy.
+##Simulate the content of modern physics experiments and identify the sources of errors.##
 ---------------------------------------------------------------------
 A simple matlab program, just follow the tips in the program and run.
                             ~ ( = - =) ~